These are the Top 12 RV Gadgets you need to buy after purchasing your first RV – Plus one more for those who travel with cats!

 3. It was thick enough that a thief would need a heavy-duty cutter to get through it, which would take time and create a scene.

 And then we also have these “around town” bike locks:

-We chose these because Kryptonite is also known to be a great bike lock brand and because of the fact that each one has the U bracket and the cable.
-Just a little extra protection that would hopefully make the thief take one look at the bikes and decide it would be much easier to move along and nab someone else’s bike.
+We chose these because Kryptonite is also known to be a great bike lock brand and because each one has the U bracket and the cable.
+It is simply a little extra protection that would hopefully make the thief take one look at the bikes and decide it would be much easier to move along and nab someone else’s bike.